Occupational Therapy OT

 3. Choose a Graduate Program

 USAHS also offers a Post-Professional Doctor of Occupational Therapy (PPOTD).
-This degree is for practicing OTs with either a bachelor’s or master’s degree in occupational therapy who are looking to expand their occupational therapist qualifications and knowledge.
+This degree is for practicing OTs with either a bachelor’s or master’s degree in occupational therapy who are looking to expand their occupational therapy qualifications and knowledge.
 The PPOTD offers advanced studies in research skills, practice skills, administration, leadership, program development and education.

 To choose an OT program that’s right for you, check out these 15 questions you should ask to help find a school that fits your needs.